What is our personal best? Does it mean having to change the way we think about things? Who knows for certain? But one thing is for sure.

 Whether we’re preparing for a presentation, sitting for an examination, aiming at exceeding targeted goals, or attempting to impress someone, what we used to consider our best, just might not cut it any longer. – Carol S. Pearson

 Contemplating our personal best and searching for optimal experience may mean giving something extra.
-Our best simply isn’t what it used to be, for any of us.
+Our best simply isn’t what it used to be for any of us.
 Don’t take it personally.
 We’re going through a cultural correction.
 People, meaning all of us, are expecting more out of life.

-Perhaps life as we’ve known it has been over-rated for quite a number of years now anyway.
+Perhaps life as we’ve known it has been over-rated for quite some years now anyway.
 Its time has come.
 It’s time to turn over a new leaf.
 Achieving optimal performance doesn’t even have the same meaning for people as it once did.
 It’s not about trying harder, putting in more hours, and it’s definitely not about you being more intelligent or talented than others.
 Introducing “Positive Psychology.”

 Consider yourself and others together and not one at the expense of the other.
 In a previous post, I referred to “Perfecting Your Process” as a way of getting the best out of ourselves.
 Today, our focus is on getting into our zone and feeling consistently stoked.

-As part of the “Positive Psychology” movement, Otto Scharmer, author of “Theory U”, and “Presencing” discloses a process of keeping up with this cultural correction and becoming the best version of ourselves in the process.
-In “Perfecting Your Process,” I suggested that the better we can care for ourselves, the better our mental performance will be and that translates into better performance overall.
+As part of the “Positive Psychology” movement, Otto Scharmer, author of “Theory U” and “Presencing,” discloses a process of keeping up with this cultural correction and becoming the best version of ourselves in the process.
+In “Perfecting Your Process,” I suggested that the better we can care for ourselves, the better our mental performance will be, and that translates into better performance overall.
 The better we perform, the more we can contribute to others.
 This is an added value.
 You cannot lose.
 Yes, in some ways, getting out our best is just that simple.

 Carol S. Pearson, author of the Hero Within, said “Virtually all of us understand that we are entering a time so challenging that qualities we once expected to find only in exceptional people now are required in everyone.”